 (a) For a first order reaction, show that time required for completion is twice the time required for the completion of of reaction.

 (b) Rate constant ‘k’ of a reaction varies with temperature ‘T’ according to the equation:

 Where is the activation energy.
 When a graph is plotted for log k Vs. straight line with a slope of is obtained.
 Calculated for the reaction.

 (i) Bond enthalpy of is lower than that of

 (b) Draw the structures of the following molecules:

-(b) Write the structures of the main products of following reactions:
+(b) Draw the structures of the following molecules.

 These are questions only.
 To view and download complete question paper with solution install myCBSEguide App from google play store or login to our student dashboard.

 Download class 12 Chemistry question paper with solution from best CBSE App the myCBSEguide.
 CBSE class 12 Chemistry question paper 2013 in PDF format with solution will help you to understand the latest question paper pattern and marking scheme of the CBSE board examination.
 You will get to know the difficulty level of the question paper.
 CBSE question papers 2013 for class 12 Chemistry have 30 questions with solution.